System Design Space

 Operational checklist

-A full inventory exists: owner, lifetime, dependent services, and criticality per secret.
+A secret inventory exists: owner, lifetime, consuming service, and criticality are known for every secret.

-Alerts fire before expiration or invalid secrets become user-facing incidents.
+Alerts fire before expired or invalid secrets become user-facing incidents.

-CI/CD blocks leaks using secret scanning and policy checks.
+CI/CD blocks leaks through secret scanning and policy checks.

-Rotation is tested regularly in staging and production game-day scenarios.
+Rotation is tested regularly in staging and through production rotation drills.

-Secrets are isolated by environment (dev/stage/prod) with no shared credentials.
+Secrets are separated by development, test, and production environments with no shared credentials.

 Operational metrics